Proxymiity/pronote-discord/README.md

 `timediff`: The time difference between UTC and your school.
 Must be updated to match current time. [time.is](https://time.is) is a great website for this.
 If UTC shows 9AM, and your local time 11AM, then the timediff is 2. (it might change in the future, and **change based on the summer time in your country**)

+`storage`: This should be set by default.
+It is the storage file used by the infos & results module

 # Setup
 Edit your crontab with `crontab -e`:
 ```sh